 Throughout the year a number of grants are made available to help communities, schools, organizations, and businesses in South Dakota promote and encourage physical activity, healthy eating, and overall health and wellness.
 Details are listed below.
 Take a peek.

-Anticipated Award Amount: $5,000 per objective (up to $20,000 per facility)
+Anticipated Award Amount: $5,000 per facility (up to $30,000 total)